brandon3123/downloadsOrganizer/README.md

 ## Instructions

-To monitor a directory for changes, simply run the **directoryOrganizer.py** file with a command line argument of the specified directory to monitor.
+To monitor a directory for changes, simply run the **directoryOrganizer.py** file with a command line argument of the directory to monitor.

     python directoryOrganizer.py /Users/you/Downloads